Ilseemerich5/E-commerce-Customer-Churn-Analysis-with-SQL-Power-BI-and-Python/README.md

 # E-commerce-Customer-Churn-Analysis-with-SQL-Power-BI-and-Python
 ## Description
-Analysis of customer churn in an e-commerce company using SQL, Power BI, and Python to identify patterns and improve retention
-# Customer Churn Analysis in an Indonesian E-commerce (SQL, Python, Power BI)

-## Description
 This project analyses customer behavior on an Indonesian e-commerce platform to identify factors driving churn and propose effective retention strategies.
 The analysis covers over 850,000 transactions from 2016 to 2022, integrating 4 primary data sources: customers, transactions, products, and clickstream data.

 The workflow follows a structured process: **Business Understanding → ETL → EDA → Visualization → Modeling**, transforming raw data into actionable business insights.